bwva/HTML-SpinnerElem/README.md

 - the spinner may be assigned a css selector such as a name, id or class, and then its type styling may be set from elsewhere, such as a stylesheet;
 - any of the above may be accomplished from scripts as well as direct markup.

+#### How is this Spinner Made?
+This spinner is made from a square box with a border.
+One or more of the top, right, bottom, and left, borders are colored differently from the rest.
+Then the sides of the square are made round by giving the corners of the square a radius of 50% of its size.
+The result is four "quadrants" of the spinner to color and format to create different cursors.

 #### The Spinner's Tag Name
 The SpinnerElement class creates the spinner with the tag "x-spinner", as in the barebones spinner:
 ```